Anzali Operation

 The Anzali Operation was a naval and amphibious action carried by the Soviet Caspian Flotilla during the Russian Civil War.
 The target was the White Russian Caspian Flotilla interned at Anzali, Iran, which was under the custody of the British North Persian Force.
+The British troops were surrounded and forced to capitulate, while the flotilla was captured by the Soviets.

 Background

 The Russian Civil War in Caspian Sea saw previous confrontation between the Soviet Russian Caspian Flotilla against the British Caspian Flotilla, the latter supporting the White movement as part of the Allied intervention.
 British/White Russians scored a victory during the Battle of Alexandrovsky Fort, but the harbor was reconquered in April 1920.

 After the disbandment of the British Caspian Flotilla and the withdrawal of their successor the White Caspian Flotilla to Anzali, Iran, a British military detachment had been in charge of the remainder ships, that had all the breechblocks removed from their guns.

 Meanwhile in Moscow, Trotsky and Lenin concurred that a military strike against White die-hards and British forces entrenched on Persian territory would not only recover the warships and military material formerly in hands of White general Anton Denikin and now under control of Britain, but also would be a blow to British power in northern Persia.